Can you screen for an existing condition, “In the absence of any signs, symptoms or associated diagnosis”

 Sometimes, the hardest thing about coding for preventive services isn’t the visit at all.
 It’s the labs.

 Patients come in for an annual physical and many times they believe that all of the lab work done that day or in preparation for that day will be covered as part of their preventive service.
 And we know what that means to patients.
 They hope it means no co-pay, no-coinsurance, no deductible.
 In a word no patient due balance.
+(That’s what we hope when we go for our preventive services, right?)

 But, that’s not always the case.